-- Before operating the alternator, exposed couplings between the alternator and prime mover must be protected by a suitable guard/cover. - Before removing covers from rotating parts, shut down and isolate the generator set from all energy sources, remove stored energy and use lock out/tag out safety procedures. - Before undertaking service or maintenance tasks shut down and isolate the generator set from all energy sources, remove stored energy and use lock out/tag out safety procedures.
+- Before operating the alternator: The rotating coupling between the alternator and prime mover must be covered by a quard or cover. - Before attempting service or maintenance tasks or removing covers from rotating parts: Shut down and isolate the generator set from all energy sources, isolate stored energy and use lock out/tag out safety procedures.